Back to Tools

 3.70%

 Keep testing.
-You need more data to declare a winner.
+You need more data or a larger difference before calling a winner.

 Confidence Level